pixlsus/website/src/articles/profiling_a_camera_with_darktable_chart/index.md

     /usr/share/color/argyll/ref/ColorCheckerPassport.cie

 The ColorChecker Passport has actually two gray ramps.
-The neutral gray field is the field on the bottom right of the colour target ramp and is called D1.
+The neutral gray field is the field on the bottom right of the color target ramp and is called D1.
 On creative enhancement target, the it is on the top right and is called NEU8.
 If we check the CIE file, we will find out that the neutral gray field D1 has an L-value of: *L=96.260066*.
 Lets round it to